 “Data Breach” refers to any misuse, interference with, loss of, improper, unauthorized, unlawful access to, use of, modification or disclosure of Content that is Processed by Tencent in connection with the Terms of Service;

-“Data Protection Laws” refers to the data protection law(s) applicable in respect of the collection, storage, processing, transfer, disclosure, and use of any Content in connection with the Services, including (without limitation) the California Civil Code sections 1798.100 – 1798.199 (2020), the California Consumer Privacy Act (the “CCPA”), the e-Privacy Directive, the e-Privacy Regulation (once it takes effect), the GDPR and the UK GDPR, in addition to any law which implements the e-Privacy Directive, the e-Privacy Regulation (once it takes effect), the GDPR and the UK GDPR (which for the avoidance of doubt is the UK Data Protection Act 2018), in each case as amended, consolidated, re-enacted or replaced from time to time;
+“Data Protection Laws” refers to the data protection law(s) applicable in respect of the collection, storage, processing, transfer, disclosure, and use of any Content in connection with the Services, including (without limitation) the U.S. Privacy Laws, the e-Privacy Directive, the e-Privacy Regulation (once it takes effect), the GDPR and the UK GDPR, in addition to any law which implements the e-Privacy Directive, the e-Privacy Regulation (once it takes effect), the GDPR and the UK GDPR (which for the avoidance of doubt is the UK Data Protection Act 2018), in each case as amended, consolidated, re-enacted or replaced from time to time;

 “Data Subject” has the meaning given to that term or other analogous term (such as ‘consumer’ in the case of the CCPA) in Data Protection Laws;

 “e-Privacy Directive” refers to Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the Processing of Personal Data and the protection of privacy in the electronic communications sector;

 “e-Privacy Regulation” refers to Regulation of the European Parliament and of the Council concerning the respect for private life and the protection of personal data in electronic communications and repealing Directive 2002/58/EC (Regulation on Privacy and Electronic Communications)